Under the Freedom of Infomation Act, anyone can make a request to see information held by public authorities.

 How to make a freedom of information request

-A Freedom of Information (FOI) request form is available online.
+Complete the online form: Freedom of Information (FOI) request form

-You will receive an acknowledgement of your request with a reference number allocated to it and a date by which you should receive a response.
-If the Council officer who is dealing with your request requires any clarification on the terms of your request they will contact you.
+You receive an acknowledgement of your request with a reference number allocated to it and a date by which you should receive a response.
+If the council officer who is dealing with your request requires any clarification on the terms of your request they will contact you.

 Sometimes we receive requests for information held by other public bodies and we will let you know which public body may be able to assist.
 We may also ask you if you would like us to forward on your request to that organisation.